aleandre6579/GuessingGame/README.md

 ```
 git clone git@github.com:aleandre6579/GuessingGame.git
 ```
-I kept the .env file in the repo for convenience sake but it's bad practice.
+> **_NOTE:_**  I kept the .env file in the repo for convenience sake but it's bad practice.

 <br/>

 Then go into the project's root folder and run the docker-compose:
 ```
-cd GuessingGame && docker compose build && docker compose up -d
+cd GuessingGame && docker compose pull && docker compose up -d
 ```

 <br/>